GFS2

-In computing, the Global File System 2 or GFS2 is a shared-disk file system for Linux computer clusters.
+In computing, the Global File System 2 (GFS2) is a shared-disk file system for Linux computer clusters.
 GFS2 allows all members of a cluster to have direct concurrent access to the same shared block storage, in contrast to distributed file systems which distribute data throughout the cluster.
 GFS2 can also be used as a local file system on a single computer.

 GFS2 has no disconnected operating-mode, and no client or server roles.
 All nodes in a GFS2 cluster function as peers.
 Using GFS2 in a cluster requires hardware to allow access to the shared storage, and a lock manager to control access to the storage.

-The lock manager operates as a separate module: thus GFS2 can use the Distributed Lock Manager (DLM) for cluster configurations and the "nolock" lock manager for local filesystems.
+The lock manager operates as a separate module: thus GFS2 can use the distributed lock manager (DLM) for cluster configurations and the "nolock" lock manager for local filesystems.
 Older versions of GFS also support GULM, a server-based lock manager which implements redundancy via failover.

 GFS and GFS2 are free software, distributed under the terms of the GNU General Public License.

 History

 Development of GFS began in 1995 and was originally developed by University of Minnesota professor Matthew O'Keefe and a group of students.
-It was originally written for SGI's IRIX operating system, but in 1998 it was ported to Linux since the open source code provided a more convenient development platform.
+It was originally written for SGI's IRIX operating system, but in 1998 it was ported to Linux (2.4) since the open source code provided a more convenient development platform.
 In late 1999/early 2000 it made its way to Sistina Software, where it lived for a time as an open-source project.
 In 2001, Sistina made the choice to make GFS a proprietary product.

 Developers forked OpenGFS from the last public release of GFS and then further enhanced it to include updates allowing it to work with OpenDLM.
 But OpenGFS and OpenDLM became defunct, since Red Hat purchased Sistina in December 2003 and released GFS and many cluster-infrastructure pieces under the GPL in late June 2004.

 Red Hat subsequently financed further development geared towards bug-fixing and stabilization.
 A further development, GFS2 derives from GFS and was included along with its distributed lock manager (shared with GFS) in Linux 2.6.19.
 Red Hat Enterprise Linux 5.2 included GFS2 as a kernel module for evaluation purposes.
 With the 5.3 update, GFS2 became part of the kernel package.

 GFS2 forms part of the Fedora, Red Hat Enterprise Linux and associated CentOS Linux distributions.
 Users can purchase commercial support to run GFS2 fully supported on top of Red Hat Enterprise Linux.
 As of Red Hat Enterprise Linux 8.3, GFS2 is supported in cloud computing environments in which shared storage devices are available.

 The following list summarizes some version numbers and major features introduced: